Property and Construction Law

 At Longton Legal, we focus on providing you with a strategy to resolve your personal injury claim without incurring significant legal costs.
-So, our fees are only payable if you receive a financial payment for damages.
+So, in some instances, our fees are only payable if you receive a financial payment for damages.

 Contact us today and start with a free consultation.
 We will give you our preliminary expert advice and it won’t cost you a cent.

 Our Personal Injury Lawyers have experience across a range of complex matters in a number of jurisdictions including NSW and Victoria.
 We also represent private individuals as well as insurers.